deltafy/handbook/README.md

 Specifically, when building products or pursuing projects, a feedback-driven lifecycle is encouraged.
 This is for the purpose of what is called **validated learning** (i.e. validating an idea directly from customers or users).
 This is employed in methodologies like Scrum and Agile.

-In addition, we should not be afraid of embracing a state of _"forever beta"_.
-The idea of a perfect product is a myth.

-We should not be afraid of [doing things that don't scale](http://paulgraham.com/ds.html) when left with no other feasible options.
+We also believe in a **fail fast-fail safe** culture and openness to the idea of **failure** itself.
+Failures are only considered if there is nothing to learn from those failures.
+However, one must fail sustainably, and we believe that failures can be engineered to fail safely.

-We also believe in **chaos engineering** as one way to test reliability.
-While it is not yet applicable at the current scale of Deltafy, failure can be engineered when possible, and one can make ways and plan for [deterministic chaos](https://annex.exploratorium.edu/complexity/CompLexicon/chaos.html).
+We believe in the necessity of **chaos engineering** when testing a system's reliability.
+While it is not yet applicable at Deltafy's current scale, we are open to ideas of engineering one's way to failure when it is possible and when it is necessary for growth and testing resiliency.
+The only rule is to engineer [deterministic chaos](https://annex.exploratorium.edu/complexity/CompLexicon/chaos.html).

+The idea of a _perfect product_ is also a myth.
+One must not fear embracing a state of _"forever beta"_.
+However, one must not also be foolish to not recognize sunk-cost fallacy.

+We should also not be afraid of [doing things that don't scale](http://paulgraham.com/ds.html) when left with no other feasible options, especially when it is the only way to test a hypothesis.

+### Work

+Time is a finite resource that each and every one of us who are bound to the laws of nature must manage.
+In the context of work, we trust everyone's ability to use their own good personal judgment in managing it.

-To conclude this section, it is important to emphasize that it is paramount for people to gain satisfaction from the things they do while building things sustainably.
-In this case, we believe that everyone must be given the flexibility and opportunity to build until they manage to achieve satisfaction and take pride in the things they manage to accomplish, while still keeping one's ownership and responsibility in mind.
+It is paramount for people to gain satisfaction from the things they do.
+In this case, everyone must be granted the flexibility and opportunity to build until they manage to achieve satisfaction and take pride in the things they manage to accomplish.
+The only rule is to build sustainably and take ownership.

 ## Experimentation

-Deltafy is not your typical startup.
 We encourage the adoption of frameworks and best practices.
 However, we also believe that strong adherence to convention impedes an individual's openness towards new ideas and lessens room for growth.

 We believe in the need to _responsibly_ unleash from structure and authoritative knowledge to achieve true innovation.
 We believe that innovation is a set of processes that must take place to achieve true metamorphosis.

+## Footnote

+At the end of the day, the culture that Deltafy tries to foster is not a salary.
+However, it is the culture that we could certainly say is not parasitic of its constituents, but rather puts mutualistic growth as its utmost priority.